 DSFBs are the statutory managers of salmon fisheries and responsible for determining, agreeing and implementing appropriate management measures based on the best-available scientific evidence.
 Where there is evidence that management measures are required, Boards are encouraged to agree voluntary measures in the first instance, for example catch and release in the rod fishery and postponement of the net fishing season.
-Only management measures that have been agreed on a voluntarily basis can be taken forward by DSFBs.
-Boards may apply to Scottish Ministers for statutory measures if voluntary agreement cannot be reached.

 2.3 Are fisheries permitted to operate on salmon stocks that are below their reference point and, if so, how many such fisheries are there and what approach is taken to managing them that still promotes stock rebuilding?(Max 200 words.)
 (Reference: Section 2.7 of the Fisheries Guidelines)